chunyang-sea/project/README.txt

-this is my first git project to work on protein-ligand binding site prediction.
+this is my first git project to work on DL prediction.